InvestiSec/InvestiSec-Portfolio/README.md

 # InvestiSec – Cybersecurity Portfolio

-As a cybersecurity analyst, I architect hands-on labs that showcase forensic investigations, threat detection, and attack simulations.
+As a cybersecurity analyst, I design hands-on labs that showcase forensic investigations, threat detection, and attack simulations.
 This portfolio reflects real-world skills in DFIR, SIEM engineering, threat hunting, and adversary emulation.

 ---